Galser/tf-large-state-generator-a/README.md

 ## Examples

-Sub-folder examples contains some reports of using the code.
+Sub-folder examples contains some reports of using the code with screenshots and logs.